All Year Long Minimalist Resolutions That Can Simplify Your World

 - 5- Everything you need does not have to be the latest and greatest.

 - 6- I seem to do more with less.
-Things can have a dual function and can be more efficient.
+Things can have dual functions and be more efficient.

 - 7- It is easier than you think to do without access.

-- 8- I find it better to give, build, and create than to consume.
-When I spend time building, creating or giving I don’t have time to waste and consume.
+- 8- I find giving, building, and creating better than consuming.
+When I spend time building, creating, or sharing, I don’t have time to waste and consume.

-- 10- Living a Minimalist Lifestyle and afford you to do a job you love instead of something you dislike to pay the bills.
+- 10- Living a Minimalist Lifestyle and affording to do a job you love instead of something you dislike to pay the bills.

-Those are some of the things I have learned since I began living my interpretation of the Minimalist and Freegan lifestyle.
-Next, I will list some of the practices I would like to keep or begin that I believe would enhance my life as I continue this life change
+Those are some things I have learned since I began living my interpretation of the Minimalist and Freegan lifestyle.
+Next, I will list some practices I would like to keep or begin that would enhance my life as I continue this life change.

 Changes I would like to make

-- 1- Would like to remove or de-clutter one thing a day from my space.
+- 1- I want to remove or declutter one thing from my space daily.
 It could be old clothing, old mail, or something I am no longer using.

-- 2- Go on a Freegan trash tour at least twice a month and have a plan to share what is found.
+- 2—Go on a Freegan trash tour at least twice a month and plan to share what you find.

-- 3- Eliminate the use of disposable cups more.
-I have been using the Sea to Summit collapsible mug from REI and I prepare my own coffee and tea.
-I would like to get more of those mugs and use them around the house and for every disposable cup, I do use I will donate $1 to a charity.
+- 3—Eliminate the use of disposable cups more.
+I have been using the Sea to Summit collapsible mug from REI to prepare my coffee and tea.
+I want to get more of those mugs and use them around the house, and for every disposable cup I use, I will donate $1 to a charity.

 - 4- I would like to volunteer or participate in the community helping others more.